Town of Frederick Mosquito Control Program

 - Use insect repellent that contains DEET, Picaridin, oil of lemon eucalyptus, or IR3535

-- Dress in long sleeves and pants that are light in color and loose fitting when outdoors
+- Dress in long sleeves and pants that are light in color and

 - Avoid being outdoors at dusk and dawn when mosquitoes are most active